- Envoy started as visitor management; desk booking came later and lagged.

 Data migration: Your visitor experience history, employee profiles, and booking data can typically be exported from Envoy.
 Work with your new vendor's support team to ensure clean data transfer.

-Gable's Office Management platform gives you desk booking, room scheduling, visitor management, and workplace analytics in one affordable solution.
-See why hybrid teams at companies like HubSpot, Snowflake, and Stripe trust Gable.
+Gable gives you desk booking, rooms, visitor management, and analytics in one platform that hybrid teams at Stripe, Snowflake, and HubSpot trust.
+See the head-to-head.

 Many companies watching their bottom line try to piece together multiple point solutions.
 One tool for desk booking, another for visitor management, a third for analytics.
 This approach creates several problems.